14 Apr 2019

 PORTHCRESSA BEACH, ST MARY’S, ISLES OF SCILLY

-A new participatory artwork by Katie Paterson to be choreographed over British Summer Time 2019
+A participatory artwork by Katie Paterson choreographed over British Summer Time 2019

 First There is a Mountain is a new artwork by Katie Paterson that connects the public to the world’s diverse mountains ranges.
 Touring from 31 Mar – 27 Oct 2019, the project involves the creation of a set of ‘buckets and spades’ in the form of world mountains, from which the public will be invited to build mountains of sand across the UK coastline and play out the world’s natural geography against a series of tidal times.